seanpue/webpage/output/hi/cv/index.rst

 ..
 Exact dates follow in comments.

+**2015**
+“Using Bioinformatic Algorithms to Analyze the Politics of Form in Modernist Urdu Poetry.”
+DH 2015: Global Digital Humanities, Sydney.

+..
+1 July 2015

+**2015**
+“Using Bioinformatic Algorithms to Analyze the Politics of Form in Modernist Urdu Poetry.”
+HASTAC 2015, Michigan State University.

+..
+28 May 2015

 **2014**
 “N. M. Rashed in New York.”
 Annual Conference on South Asia,
 University of Wisconsin, Madison.

 ..
 18 October 2014

 **2014**
 “Poets in a Muslim Land:
 Sufism, Modernity, and Indo-Muslim Artistic Subjectivity.”
 Muslim Studies Conference on “Journeys of Practice,” Michigan State University.

 ..
 20 March 2014

 **2013**
 “Translating Rhythm:
 Data-Rich Literary Analysis for Understanding the Politics of Literary Form.”
 XVI International Conference of the Forum on Contemporary Theory on “Translation, Comparatism and the Global South,” University of Mysore.